 Permission to drive to school is a privilege and may be revoked by the Director.
 Students must apply for a parking permit.
 The cost is \$50 and checks are to be made payable to Maggie L. Walker Governor's School.
-A \$10 fee is charged for an additional permits.
-Permits will be given priority to seniors and students who can demonstrate special need.
+A \$10 fee is charged for an additional permit.
+Permit privileges will be extended to the Senior class only.
 This permit is non-refundable and non-transferable.
 Students must follow the parking regulations or risk loss of privilege and additional disciplinary action.

 The following regulations apply:

 - 1. Students must apply for permit. - 2.
 Students must park only in designated areas. - 3.
 If cars are towed it is the responsibility of the car owner to pay towing expenses. - 4.
 Students are not to remain in vehicles or loiter in the parking area.
 Parked cars are off-limits to students during the school day unless they have specific authorization to leave school and have an off campus pass.
-Students using their vehicles to leave school without authorization will lose their parking privileges. - 5.
-Students who drive in a careless or dangerous manner and/or ignore parking rules are subject to revocation or suspension of their driving privileges. - 6.
+Students using their vehicles to leave school without authorization will lose their parking privileges.

+- 5. Students who drive in a careless or dangerous manner and/or ignore parking rules are subject to revocation or suspension of their driving privileges. - 6.
 MLWGS is not responsible for students' cars or contents.